-Degrees conferred between July 1, 2008 and June 30, 2009
+Degrees conferred between July 1, 2009 and June 30, 2010

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
-Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
-If you prefer, you can compute the percentages using 1st majors only.
+Calculate the percentage from your institution's IPEDS Completions by using the sum of 1^{st} and 2^{nd} majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2^{nd} major as the denominator.
+If you prefer, you can compute the percentages using 1^{st} majors only.

+Category Diploma/ CIP 2000

-Category Diploma/ Certificates Associate Bachelor's CIP 2000 Categories to Include
+Certificates Associate Bachelor's Categories to Include

 Agriculture 1

 Natural resources/environmental science 3

 Architecture 4

-Area and ethnic studies 0.5% 5
+Area and ethnic studies 0.4% 5

-Communications/journalism 7.9% 9
+Communication/journalism 6.9% 9

 Communication technologies 10

-Computer and information sciences 0.7% 11
+Computer and information sciences 0.5% 11

 Personal and culinary services 12

-Education 22.1% 13
+Education 21.3% 13

 Engineering 14

 Engineering technologies 15

-Foreign languages and literature 0.5% 16
+Foreign languages and literature 0.8% 16

 Family and consumer sciences 19

 Law/legal studies 22

-English 3.8% 23
+English 4.0% 23

-Liberal arts/general studies 0.8% 24
+Liberal arts/general studies 1.1% 24

 Library science 25

-Biological/life sciences 1.5% 26
+Biological/life sciences 1.9% 26

-Mathematics 0.4% 27
+Mathematics and statistics 0.6% 27

-Military science and technologies 29
+Military science and military technologies 28 and 29

 Interdisciplinary studies 30

 Parks and recreation 31

-Philosophy and religious studies 0.5% 38
+Philosophy and religious studies 0.3% 38

 Theology and religious vocations 39

-Physical sciences 0.4% 40
+Physical sciences 0.8% 40

 Science technologies 41

-Psychology 12.0% 42
+Psychology 11.9% 42

+Homeland Security, law enforcement, firefighting, 4.3% 43

-Security and protective services 5.1% 43
+and protective services 4.3%

-Public administration and social services 3.7% 44
+Public administration and social services 3.8% 44

-Social sciences 7.6% 45
+Social sciences 6.0% 45

 Construction trades 46

 Mechanic and repair technologies 47

 Precision production 48

 Transportation and materials moving 49

 Visual and performing arts 7.3% 50

-Health professions and related sciences 10.3% 51
+Health professions and related sciences 11.1% 51

-Business/marketing 12.4% 52
+Business/marketing 14.4% 52

-History 2.6% 54
+History 2.4% 54

 Other

 TOTAL 100% 100% 100%